 This report outlines the expenditures for fiscal year 2012-2013, from April 1, 2012 to March 31, 2013, for Members of the House of Commons.

-Members’ expenditures are based on receipts provided and approved by the Member.
-Consistent with Treasury Board policies, receipts are not required for expenditures related to the per diem while in travel status, kilometre travel by personal vehicle or private accommodation while in travel status; these expenses are based on utilization as reported by the Member.
+Members' expenditures are based on receipts provided and approved by the Member.
+Consistent with Treasury Board policies, receipts are not required for expenditures related to the per diem (meals and incidentals) while in travel status, kilometre travel by personal vehicle, or private accommodation while in travel status; these expenses are based on utilization as reported by the Member.

-The individual Members’ expenditures are presented in six categories.
+The Members' expenditures are presented in six categories.
 Each category is explained below:

-Employees' salaries and service contracts: Members are the employers of their employees.
-They may recruit, hire, promote or release either full- or part-time employees and determine their duties, hours of work, and classification of positions.
-Members determine the salary for their employees up to the annual maximum salary limit, which was $80,900 in fiscal year 2011-2012.
-Members may not hire members of their immediate family or their parents.
-Members may obtain the services of contractors to provide them with professional, scientific, technical or administrative expertise.
-Among other things, Members may not enter into a contract with either a member of their immediate family or a parent.
-Neither Members nor their immediate family or parent may benefit, directly or indirectly, from any contract.
+- Employees' salaries and service contracts: Members are the employers of their employees, and as such, they manage their full- or part-time employees and determine their duties, hours of work, and classification of positions.
+Members determine the salary for their employees up to the annual maximum salary limit, which was $80,900 in fiscal year 2012-2013.
+Members may also obtain the services of contractors to provide them with professional, scientific, technical or administrative services or expertise.
+Among other things, Members may not hire or enter into a contract with a Member of their immediate family.
+Neither Members nor their immediate family may benefit, directly or indirectly, from any contract.

-Members may use up to 3% of their Member’s Office Budget for hospitality expenses (ranges from $8,541 to $10,734) related to the Member’s parliamentary functions but excluding partisan activities.
+- Hospitality and events: Members may use up to 3% of their Member's Office Budget for hospitality expenses (ranges from $8,541 to $10,734) related to the Member's parliamentary functions, but excluding partisan activities.
 Hospitality expenses include:

 - meals for the Member and guests when accompanied by one or more guests;